 The Slow Build Up

-I find that when I want my Son to break a habit that I have let him slip into (guilty), it is best to break him out of it gently.
+When I want my Son to break a habit that I have let him slip into (guilty), it is best to break him out of it gently.

 For instance, he got into the habit of only going to sleep if I was in his room.
 It was certainly my fault because I kept doing it.
 I needed to break the habit!